Beginning Tactics for a Beginning Golfer Like You

 Learn How to Hit on Par

 Golf is the sport of gentlemen.
 It’s where we make business deals, where we found our friendships and where we have genuine, masculine fun.
 But it’s an exclusive world, and an intimidating one at that.
 Don’t worry, we’re here to help.
 First of all, don’t make the mistake that many beginners make, which is to go spend a lot of money on an expensive set of clubs before they know whether or not they even like the game.
-Learning the basic fundamentals, the rules and proper golf etiquette is the first requirement.
+Starting with a collection of used golf clubs sounds wiser.
+But learning the basic fundamentals, the rules and proper golf etiquette is the first requirement.

 Driving ranges and golf courses, public or private, are the best places to start.
 Trained professionals will watch to ensure that you get started in the right direction.
 Most pros will be able to fit you into a “starter set” of golf clubs that will suffice for your early rounds of golf and those first lessons.
 There are also rental clubs available so you don’t have to purchase something that might not be right for you later.